 Alcohol Related Birth Defects, ARBD

-Skills & Qualities One of the important things to remember is that people diagnosed with FASD will also have strengths so it is important to find out what the person does well and have them do that regardless of their behaviour.
-Some common skill areas include: - Trusting - Caring - Friendly - Persistent - Musical - Artistic - Articulate - Creative - Great with their hands
+Skills & Qualities One of the important things to remember is that people diagnosed with FASD will also have strengths and talents so it is important to find out what the person does well and encourage them in it.
+Some common personal and skill areas include being Caring, Articulate, Friendly, Musical, Artistic, Creative, Practical, Athletic, Animal skills, Nature Skills etc. Some are in professional careers, have attended university and are raising their own children.

 This condition is preventable only when there is no prenatal alcohol exposure.
-The Chief Medical Officer guidance changed in 2016 to reflect this and the current recommendation is that no alcohol be consumed in pregnancy and when planning a pregnancy.
+The UK Chief Medical Officer guidance changed in 2016 to a recommendation that no alcohol be consumed in pregnancy and when planning a pregnancy.

 Create your own unique website with customizable templates.